moss-l/bhs-js-testing/boolean-simplification.md

 captured all the possibilities.

-The next simplification is one that is applicable to far more than simplifying uses of Booleans but it’s useful here:
+The next simplification is one that is applicable to far more than simplifying uses of Booleans but it’s useful here.

 ## Remove duplicate code